What is Critical Mass Progress?

 Critical Mass Progress catalogues a spectrum of inter-linked socio-economic and political issues and action-oriented news.
 In the interest of maintaining sanity, a sense of humor will also be featured.

 Sistahspeak is a series written by the venerable Robinswing.
 CMP is humbled, honored and proud to have Robinswing’s voice and clarion calls for action here.
+While Robinswing is no longer with us in the corporeal world, we miss her greatly and her writings remain available to the public as a celebration of her work and powerful voice.

 Critical Mass Progress is guided by core foundational principles: